npb596/pixy_analysis/README.md

 * The 'data_generation' folder contains subfolders for each method used to:
   * Simulate sequence data using [msprime](https://msprime.readthedocs.io/en/stable/)
   * Call variants (i.e. create an all-sites VCF) from a subset of the the [Ag1000g](https://www.malariagen.net/projects/ag1000g) data.
-  * Estimate pi and dxy from the simulated & Ag1000g datasets using a variety of methods, including pixy.
+  * Estimate pi, dxy, Watterson's theta, and Tajima's D from the simulated & Ag1000g datasets using a variety of methods, including pixy.